 Creating wallets

-The first step to building an embedded experience is to create a wallet for your end user.
-We recommend that you create a wallet per asset in your customer's account as this allows you to give your customers a permanent address to send crypto to when moving crypto from other platforms.
+The first step to building an embedded experience is to create a wallet for your EPM.
+Using the API call listed below, you can enable your EPM to create a wallet per asset.
+This allows you to give your EPM a permanent address to send crypto or fiat to when moving funds from other platforms.

-For this step, we will be using the Create wallet endpoint on the API.
-For example:
+For this step, we will be using the Create wallet endpoint on the API

 curl --request POST \